Psychology Research and Passion Project Ideas for High School Students

 Polygence pairs you with an expert mentor in your area of passion.
 Together, you work to create a high quality research project that is uniquely your own.
 And on your own schedule.
 Our psychology mentors both inspire and guide you along the way.
 We also offer options to explore multiple topics, or to showcase your final product!

-Survey-based research involves analyzing word-based information, such as what participants express in interviews and open-ended response questions, or numerical information, such as when participants answer questions on a scale from 1 to 5.
+Survey-based research involves analyzing word-based information, such as what participants express in interviews and open-ended response questions, or numerical information (e.g.,when participants answer questions on a scale from 1 to 5).
 Researchers usually conduct survey-based research when it would be unethical or impossible to do an experiment about the topic.

 When you are asking survey questions, especially about sensitive topics, there are important aspects to consider.
 Try your best to make participants feel comfortable answering the questions.
 You can do this by emphasizing that responses will be confidential.
 Avoid asking leading questions and questions that can be answered with a simple “yes or no.” Doing survey-based research online allows you to have more participants.
 However, during an in-person interview, you can ask follow-up questions about anything interesting that the participant says.

 A literature review (sometimes shortened to “lit review”) is a written summary of key work that has been conducted about a psychological topic over several years.
 It’s a type of secondary research that describes how different studies relate to each other and how the field has developed over time.
-To write a lit review, the first step is to use Google Scholar or another academic journal database to find and skim academic articles.
+To write a lit review, the first step is to use an academic journal database (e.g., Google Scholar) to find and skim academic articles.